 - Be one of the few.
-Converse is one of only a handful of colleges in the state to offer a Minor in Applied Computing.
+Converse is one of only a handful of universities in the state to offer a Minor in Applied Computing.

 - Earn more.
 Employers urgently need well-rounded people who understand digital culture.
 These people will land jobs and be well paid for their knowledge.